British pet massacre: Incident

-Opposition

 Battersea Dogs & Cats Home, against the trend, managed to feed and care for 145,000 dogs during the course of the war and provided a field in Ilford as a pet cemetery, "where about 500,000 animals were buried, many from the first week of the war".
 A famous opponent of pet culling was Nina Douglas-Hamilton, Duchess of Hamilton, a cat lover, who campaigned against the killing and created her own sanctuary in a heated hangar at Ferne.

-Aftermath

-Estimates say that over 750,000 pets were killed over the course of the event.
-Many pet owners, after getting over the fear of bombings and lack of food, regretted killing their pets and blamed the government for starting the hysteria.
+Legacy

-In 2017, author Hilda Kean published a book, The Great Cat and Dog Massacre, telling the story from a historical perspective.
+In 2017, historian Hilda Kean published a book about the event called The Great Cat and Dog Massacre.